How do I troubleshoot Microsoft SQL issues on my EC2 Windows instance?

-- You're unable to create a SQL listener.
+- You can't create a SQL listener.

 - SQL Server is slow and causing applications to log timeout errors.

-- Adding a node fails with an invalid credentials error after detecting settings for a separate server on SQL setup.
+- Adding a node fails with an "invalid credentials" error after detecting settings for a separate server on SQL setup.

 The SQL Server instance failed over from a primary replica to a secondary